 Schizophrenia does not cause a split personality and is not usually associated with violent behaviour.

 Schizophrenia is a serious mental health condition affecting around 1 in 100 at some stage during their lives.
-Schizophrenia is usually diagnosed between the ages of 15 and 35.
+It can develop over time, and a schizophrenia diagnosis usually happens between the ages of 15 and 35.

-Schizophrenia is usually treated with medication and specialist psychological therapy, often under the care of a local community mental health team or CMHT.
+Schizophrenia is usually treated with medication and specialist psychological therapy.
+This will often be under the care of an NHS local community mental health team (CMHT).

 Schizophrenia symptoms include:

 - Disorganised behaviour

 Doctors categorise these as 'positive' or 'negative'.